 13. Snow Lake

-Of all the trails near Seattle, the one to Snow Lake is perhaps the most talked about.
+The 7.2-mile (11.6 km) hike to Snow Lake is perhaps the most talked about of all the hiking trails near Seattle.
 That’s because this is one of the best day hikes in the area, giving you a taste of all the Alpine Lakes Wilderness without having to go backpacking or put in too much elevation gain.
 (That being said, this is also a great area for backpacking!)

 This is a relatively short trip but is still challenging, so be prepared.
 Wear good hiking boots or trail runners, and bring trekking poles and a rain jacket.
 When we hiked to Snow Lake the weather was clear at the start, but as we gained height we soon found ourselves in a cloud of freezing mist.
 And that was in July!

 The path is steep from the outset.
-Initially you’ll walk through a densely wooded area, then it will open up and get very rocky.
+From the Snow Lake trailhead, you’ll walk through a densely wooded area, then it will open up and get very rocky.
 This is where the switchbacks begin.
 When you crest over the hill you’ll get your first glimpse of Snow Lake, but don’t stop here.
 Walk around to the far side of this gorgeous alpine lake for the best views.

 14. Cherry Creek Falls

-Take a stroll along an old logging road through pine forest to Cherry Creek Falls.
-The elevation gain is minimal and the road is easy to walk.
+Take a 5.1-mile (8.2 km) stroll along an old logging road through pine forest to Cherry Creek Falls.
+The roundtrip elevation gain is minimal and the road is easy to walk.
 You’ll have to make some turns on unsigned roads to reach the waterfall, so we recommend bringing a GPS-capable device or good topo map.

 Along the roads you’ll see intensely green, moss-covered trees and ferns.
 An old road wouldn’t be complete without the remnants of old car wrecks, and there are more than a few of those here.
 Most are almost completely covered in ferns, too, so seem less of a blight on the landscape than an integral – and strangely picturesque – part of it.